-1 2 ADVISORY OPINION 2012-26 3 Craig Engle, Esq.
-4 Brett G. Kappel, Esq.
-5 Arent Fox LLP 6 7 1050 Connecticut Avenue, NW Washington, DC 20036-5339 DRAFT 8 washington, DC 20030-3339 9 Robert A. Davidson, Treasurer 10 Cooper for Congress 11 223 Rosa L. Parks Blvd. #206 12 Nashville, TN 37203 13 14 Dear Messrs.
-Engle, Kappel & Davidson: 15 16 We are responding to your advisory opinion request on behalf of Cooper for Congress 17 ("the Committee"), m-Qube, Inc. ("m-Qube"), and ArmourMedia, Inc., concerning the 18 application of the Federal Election Campaign Act (the "Act") and Commission regulations to the 19 proposed receipt and processing of contributions by text message.
+1 2 ADVISORY OPINION 2012-26 3 4 Craig Engle, Esq.
+Brett G. Kappel, Esq.
+5 6 7 8 Arent Fox LLP 1050 Connecticut Avenue, NW Washington, DC 20036-5339 DRAFT B 9 10 11 12 13 Robert A. Davidson, Treasurer Cooper for Congress 223 Rosa L. Parks Blvd. #206 Nashville, TN 37203 14 15 Dear Messrs.
+Engle, Kappel & Davidson: 16 We are responding to your advisory opinion request on behalf of Cooper for Congress 17 ("the Committee"), m-Qube, Inc. ("m-Qube"), and ArmourMedia, Inc., concerning the 18 application of the Federal Election Campaign Act (the "Act") and Commission regulations to the 19 proposed receipt and processing of contributions by text message.
 The Commission concludes 20 that the proposal is consistent with the Act and Commission regulations.
-21 Background 22 The facts presented in this advisory opinion are based on your letter received on July 18, 23 2012 and supplemental information that you provided on July 24, 2012.
-Certain facts have also 24 been incorporated from Advisory Opinion 2012-17 (Red Blue T LLC, ArmourMedia, Inc., and 25 m-Qube, Inc.) ("m-Qube") and Advisory Opinion 2010-23 (CTIA - The Wireless Association).
-26 The Committee is the principal campaign committee of Representative Jim Cooper.
-27 Representative Cooper is a candidate in his party's August 2, 2012, primary election to represent 28 Tennessee's Fifth Congressional District.
-The Committee intends to receive contributions by 29 text message for the primary and general elections. m-Qube is an aggregator of business-to-
+21 Background 22 The facts presented in this advisory opinion are based on your letter received on July 18, 23 2012 and supplemental information that you provided on July 24 and August 2, 2012.
+Certain 24 facts have also been incorporated from Advisory Opinion 2012-17 (Red Blue T LLC, 25 ArmourMedia, Inc., and m-Qube, Inc.) ("m-Qube") and Advisory Opinion 2010-23 (CTIA - The 26 Wireless Association).
+27 The Committee is the principal campaign committee of Representative Jim Cooper.
+28 Representative Cooper is a candidate in his party's August 2, 2012, primary election to represent 29 Tennessee's Fifth Congressional District.
+The Committee intends to receive contributions by 30 text message for the primary and general elections.
+M-Qube is an aggregator of business-to-

 - 1 consumer messaging and merchant billing for public wireless service providers.
 ArmourMedia - 2 is a political and media consulting firm that advises and represents political committees. - 1.
+Industry Overview

-Industry Overview - 4 Text message transactions typically involve a number of commercial entities.
-The - 5 Common Short Code Administration (the "Code Administration"), a component of CTIA The - 6 Wireless Association, oversees the technical and operational aspects of short codes.
-The Code - 7 Administration leases short codes, administers their registration, and maintains a public database - 8 of sport codes, available at www.usshortoodes.com.
-As part of its leasing process, the Code - 9 Administration requires that applicants provide identity information.
-CTIA commonly reviews - applicants to verify that an applicant's corporate address and leadership match those in - incorporation documents and searches for any adverse regulatory or litigation history.
-In - 12 addition to leasing short codes through the Code Administration, CTIA is also responsible for - compiling and publishing industry best practices designed to protect consumers from deceptive - 14 marketing and to preserve its members' business interests.
-CTIA also assists in monitoring - 15 compliance with these standards. - Wireless service providers are the companies from which subscribers purchase their - mobile phone service.
-Content providers, such as the Committee, are typically vendors that use - short codes to disseminate content to, or collect information or funds from, wireless users. - 19 Connection aggregators, such as m-Qube, link content providers, service providers, and users together. m-Qube operates direct interconnection gateways with all of the nation's major public wireless service providers.
+4 Text message transactions typically involve a number of commercial entities.
+The

+5 Common Short Code Administration (the "Code Administration"), a component of CTIA - The of short codes, available at www.usshortcodes.com.
+As part of its leasing process, the Code

+Wireless Association, oversees the technical and operational aspects of short codes.
+The Code applicants to verify that an applicant's corporate address and leadership match those in incorporation documents and searches for any adverse regulatory or litigation history.2 In addition to leasing short codes through the Code Administration, CTIA is also responsible for compiling and publishing industry best practices designed to protect consumers from deceptive marketing and to preserve its members' business interests.
+CTIA also assists in monitoring compliance with these standards.

+Administration leases short codes, administers their registration, and maintains a public database

+Administration requires that applicants provide identity information.
+CTIA commonly reviews

+Wireless service providers3 are the companies from which subscribers purchase their mobile phone service.
+Content providers, such as the Committee, are typically vendors that use short codes to disseminate content to, or collect information or funds from, wireless users.

-&lt;sup>1 A common short code is a five- or six-digit number to which wireless users can send text messages to access mobile content.
+1 A common short code is a five- or six-digit number to which wireless users can send text messages to access mobile content.

-&lt;sup>2 The requestors expect that, in the case of political committees, CTIA will review Commission records to verify committee treasurers and addresses and search for adverse regulatory history.
+2 The requestors expect that, in the case of political committees, CTIA will review Commission records to verify committee treasurers and addresses and search for adverse regulatory history.
 The requestors also expect that, in the course of reviewing the Committee's application for a short code, CTIA may contact the Committee's treasurer, rather than directly contact Representative Cooper.